top of page

 Sessions will be held approximately every two months, providing intentional time and space to integrate this learning into our community life.
 Each future session topic will grow out of the conversations we share and our collective discernment.

-Lunch will be provided beginning at 11:30 am in St. Andrew’s Parish Hall, followed by our learning and conversation from 12:00pm-1:30pm.
-To help us plan accordingly for the session, please fill out this form to let us know you’ll be joining us!
+Lunch will be provided beginning at 11:30 am in St. Andrew’s Parish Hall, and our conversation will last from around 11:30am to 12:30pm.

 Our Facilitator